 One of the first things you see on installing Joomla is the Recommended settings screen.
 Red letters in the Actual column are often a cause for concern.

-Many times you can ignore them and things will still work out fine, but if you want to change them here's how.
-This procedure covers the most common questions.
+Many times you can ignore them and things will still work out fine, but if you want to change them, keep reading this guide.
+We will cover the most common questions.

 Where is the php.ini file?

 The php.ini file may be found in different places on different servers.
 This isn't a comprehensive list but it should cover many of you and provide the rest of you with good clues on where to look.

 - cPanel Shared Servers: php.ini is sometimes located in the Joomla root directory. cPanel may have a special wizard for you in the Software services section.

 - GoDaddy servers: You need to create your own and place it in the Joomla root directory

 It's important to note that if you are running PHP 4, you should name your initialization file php.ini.
 If you are running PHP 5, name your initialization file php5.ini.

 This is not a flaw and can generally be ignored during installation.
 But you have the option.

 Method #1: You can turn Display Errors to "off" after installation in your Global Configuration settings.
 If there is some reason this is a problem, here are some possible solutions.
 Use the simplest method that works.
 You don't have to use all of them.